 - TPO (Thermoplastic Polyolefin)

-Thermoplastic Polyolefin is highly suitable for low-sloped commercial roofs due to its rubber composition.
+This one is the best choice if your building has a low-sloped roof.
+Due to its rubber composition, it’ll serve best for such roofs.
 It comes in sheets in various colors, including white and gray.
 Moreover, TPO can be installed for a commercial building roof through attachment or ballasted methods.

 - EPDM (Ethylene Propylene Diene Monomer)

-EPDM is the most used roofing type in the US due to its ability to resist UV light.
+This is the most common type of roofing used in the U.S. because of its resistance against UV rays.
 It is composed of natural gas and oil, making it highly resilient.
 Further, it is used for low-steep roofs to protect products from the sun’s damaging rays.

 - Metal Roofing